words/flesch/readme.md

 |  0.0 – 30.0  | Best understood by university graduates             |

-Therefore we can use the following formula to approximate the average age a student would understand a document at with the following formula, given score `score`:
+Therefore we can use the following formula to approximate the average age a student would understand a document at, given score `score`:

 ```js
 var age = 20 - Math.floor(score / 10)